controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

    - Follow the steps in the BHOM documentation for [Creating table views](https://docs.bmc.com/docs/helixoperationsmanagement/231/creating-table-views-1160750840.html).
    - For example, a custom table view can be used to show the "jobLink" field in the main event dashboard, which when clicked will open the HCTM web interface with a monitoring viewpoint showing the problematic job and its neighborhood (when the alert is related to a job, and as long as the user is already logged in the HCTM web interface).

-- The script could be modified to also pass the "**external_id**" slot from the "IIMonitorEvent" class, in order to associate the event with a CI (configuration item).

 - If you get the error "*curl: (48) An unknown option was passed in to libcurl*" when testing the script, uncomment the following line:

   ``export LD_LIBRARY_PATH="/usr/lib64:$LD_LIBRARY_PATH"``